UW-CSSS-564/assignment-2017-3-public/README.md

 1. Plot this prior distribution, and the values of the 5th and 95th quantiles.
 You can use `dgamma(x, 2, rate = 0.1)` and
     `qgamma(x, 2, scale = 0.1)`.
-What is
 2. Additionally, the prior is truncated at 2.
 Why?
-Hint: What moments of the Student-t distribution are not-defined for values between 2.
+Hint: look up the properties of the t distribution for degrees-of-freedom values less than 2.

 Student-t as a Mixture of Normals
 =================================